All Episodes

 God bless this governor.

-She is um she's showing a resolve, a courage, and a toughness that's not found very often, too many places in American politics.
+She's showing a resolve, a courage, and a toughness that's not found very often, too many places in American politics.

-Last night on Larry King Alive on CNN, which is just another venue for liberal activism.
+Last night on Larry King Alive on CNN, which is just another venue for liberal activism, Larry talked to the Univision anchor Jorge Ramos, let me pronounce it Jorge, about the Arizona immigration law.

 Larry King says, hey, Jorge, I gather you agree with us.

-It's not just a temporary injunction.
+It's just a temporary injunction.

-The news today is that nothing, absolutely nothing, has changed.
+The news today is that nothing, absolutely nothing has changed.

 All men are created equal.